Analysis: Despite huge financial incentive, MLB’s proposed plan to play games in Arizona seems far-fetched

 - The protocols for a player testing positive and its effects would have to be finalized.

-- Personnel outside the teams allowed to be on-site at games, including umpires, grounds crew, security, non-uniformed team and MLB staff, media and production staff to put the broadcasts in place.
+- Personnel outside the teams allowed to be on-site at games, including umpires, grounds crew, security, nonuniformed team and MLB staff and media.

-- The number of games expected to be played — seven-inning doubleheaders have been floated as a possibility.
+- The number of games to be played — seven-inning doubleheaders are possible.

-- The potential of other health risks — such as the sweltering heat in June, July and August, even in the evening — is a concern, though it should be a lesser one.
+- The potential of other health risks — such as the sweltering summer heat, even at night — is a concern, though it should be a lesser one.
 You could probably play three games a day at climate-controlled Chase Field.

-- Once the game starts, aspects such as player and coach distancing, forced wearing of masks, removing mound visits and the use of an electronic strike zone instead of a home-plate ump are also being discussed.
+- Once the game starts, aspects such as player and coach distancing, forced wearing of masks, removing mound visits and the use of an electronic strike zone instead of a home-plate ump are being discussed.

-There are so many minor details that would need to be finalized.
-And what we’ve seen from MLB and MLBPA is the ability to take the most logical decision in a simple situation and complicate it in ways beyond common sense.
-But the current circumstances should provide levity to two sides that seem intent on beating the other in every way.

 At first glance, this entire scenario seems so far-fetched.
 There are so many reasons it wouldn’t work or wouldn’t get approved.
 The looming obstacle would be the unpredictability of a pandemic, the failed efforts to control its spread and the health risks it presents for all involved.